 Local decodability is of natural practical appeal, which in turn provides additional motivation for local testability.
-The point is that it makes little sense to try to recover part of the data when the codeword is too corrupt.
-Thus, one should first apply local testability to check that the received codeword is not too corrupt, and apply local decodability only in case the codeword test passes.
+The point being that it makes little sense to try recover part of the data, in case the codeword is too corrupted.
+Thus, one should first apply local testability to check that the received codeword is not too corrupted, and apply local decodability only in case the codeword test passes.